 The only time an adjustment is offered is when the uninsured patient requests it, and if the Hospital feels generous enough to grant it.
 Physician bills are much smaller compared to hospital bills but the same legal principles apply.
 Each doctor’s office has a policy on how to deal with bill adjustments and ride-off for the un-insured and many make provisions for such patients, but they are not obligated by law to do so.
 Clinics with sliding scale payments and some government sponsored partnership programs with hospitals have no such issues of over-billing.

-• Last but not least, there is the matter of the sky rocketing health insurance premiums.
+It would be great if presidential candidates or other politicians and activists were to show interest in tackling this simple issue of equal and fair billing for the uninsured.
+It would be quite reasonable to pass a law that requires hospitals and doctors not to charge the un-insured anything beyond what they expect from their best paying insurance.
+That would mean that the hospitals and physicians would still get to bill at the most generous rate available, and the un-insured will be spared the unfair over-billing. - Last but not least, there is the matter of the sky rocketing health insurance premiums.
 I find myself dealing with high premiums for my own employees, just like any other business.
 I can’t help but find it wasteful to pay the hefty premiums when most of my employees never end up needing a physician or hospital care.
 For my personal insurance I have a $5000 deductible insurance that has a premium of under $300 per month.
 That’s a total of ~$8600 per year, assuming I use up all the money set aside for the deductible.
 The ~$5000 I am allowed to deposit in my health saving account is totally tax deductible and I use it for my dental care, medial bills, and medication purchases, etc. Any remaining money in the health saving account carries over to the following year and it even earns interest.
 After depositing $5000 the first year I can either supplement it with smaller amounts the following years or deposit the maximum ~$5000 allowed each year, creating a cushion for future years.
 This money never goes to waste and can even be inherited.

 I considered the same insurance option for my employees but I realized that there is a constant problem and that is that most people who can not afford the high health insurance premiums can not afford to set aside $5000 for their health saving account to cover the high deductible.
 Without having this money set aside in reserve in the health saving account they risk having to pay for unexpected medical expenses of up to the maximum $5000 deductible out of pocket.
 Most employers want to help but can not afford to step in and contribute the full $5000 per employee towards their individual health saving account as that can add up to a large sum of money.
 This becomes a major barrier for use of this seemingly reasonable healthcare insurance option.
 If small businesses or businesses in general, were allowed to have a business health saving account to cover employees in lieu of individual health saving accounts then the amount of money that has to be set aside by the employer can be set to be much less and still have a large sum of money on aggregate to be used toward employee high deductibles, and still enjoy the lower premiums offered by the high deductible insurance.
 Businesses can accumulate money, tax free, in the business heath saving account overtime to be used for various healthcare expenses.
 This is yet another option that should be considered by politicians and advocates even by those who believe in working towards universal coverage.